Page

 Other use cases

 This guide explains how you can design just one example of a page for your web app.
+This page can be used for several types of pages, for example: home page or landing pages.
 Feel free to use this structure and amend it to your needs.

 In some cases, you may have to access content that is maintained in another system, for example, job postings information.
 It makes sense that you may want to retrieve the items from the other system to ensure you have up to date information in Prepr.
 In this example, you can include a job postings element on your page that references the job postings from the external system.
 Prepr allows you to set up remote content in your model or component which is retrieved from a custom source.
 Check out how to set up a custom remote source doc for more details.